rknx/AvrBsT/README.md

 The codes are designed for a VSCode project. `0-prerequisites.R` contains necessary function such as pipes that rest of the scripts utilize. `.Rprofile` automatically runs `0-prerequisites.R`.
 If downloading a single script, run `0-prerequisites.R` manually before running rest of the scripts.

 #### Supplementary output links:
-Some extra supplementary files not published together in the journal are availabel through this page:
+Some extra supplementary files not published together in the journal are available through this page:
 [https://anujs.com.np/avrbst](https://anujs.com.np/avrbst)